Manafith: insurance for cars entering Saudi Arabia

 What happens if I get into a car accident in Saudi?

-• Najm will investigate the accident, decide who’s to blame, and issue an official accident report.
+• Najm will visit the scene, assess the accident, decide who’s to blame, and create an official accident report.
+This report will be avaialbe on their app.

 Did you find this blog helpful?